Chapter 6 (House of Cards)

-"Chapter 6" (or "Episode 106") is the sixth episode of the first season of the American political thriller drama series House of Cards.
-It premiered on February 1, 2013, when it was released along with the rest of the first season on the American streaming service Netflix.
+"Chapter 6" is the sixth episode of the first season of the American political thriller drama series House of Cards.
+Written by Sam Forman and directed by Joel Schumacher, the episode premiered on February 1, 2013, when it was released along with the rest of the first season on the American streaming service Netflix.

 Plot

-After a month-long teacher's strike, Linda (Sakina Jaffery) tells Frank (Kevin Spacey) that President Walker (Michel Gill) will modify the education reform bill in order to appease the teachers union.
+After a month-long strike, Linda (Sakina Jaffery) tells Frank (Kevin Spacey) that President Walker (Michel Gill) will modify the education bill in order to appease the teachers' union.
 Frank, reluctant to concede to their demands, asks Linda to give him a week to end the strike without compromising the bill.
 After Claire (Robin Wright) invites their bodyguard Edward Meechum (Nathan Darrow) inside the house for a cup of coffee, a brick is thrown at the Underwoods' window.
-When Frank demands Meechum be fired for leaving his post, Meechum pleads for mercy.
+When Frank demands Meechum be fired for leaving his post, he pleads for mercy.
 Frank initially refuses, but eventually has Meechum reinstated.

-Zoe (Kate Mara) receives a call from Frank, who wants her to write a story blaming Spinella (Al Sapienza) for the brick incident.
-Public opinion turns against Spinella and the union, who tries to figure out a way to strike back.
+Zoe (Kate Mara) receives a call from Frank, who wants her to write a story blaming Spinella (Al Sapienza), the head of the union, for the brick incident.
+Public opinion turns against Spinella, who tries to figure out a way to strike back.
 Meanwhile, with a newly-sober Russo (Corey Stoll) agreeing to run for governor of Pennsylvania, Frank tasks Claire with drafting a bill that will create jobs in Peter's district.
 Claire agrees in exchange for getting CWI's water filters through Sudanese customs, which Durant (Jayne Atkinson) has put a hold on.
 On Frank's instruction, Doug orchestrates a fake protest throwing foam bricks at Spinella, causing the striking teachers to retaliate with violence.
 In the wake of the public outcry, Spinella's media relations team suggests a televised debate against Frank, to which he reluctantly agrees.